Regulation of nicotine marketing: Indonesia

 In Indonesia, tobacco advertising is still allowed, but showing the cigarette packaging and smoking activities is outlawed.
 Broadcast of tobacco advertising on Indonesian television is only allowed from 9:30 pm until 5:00 am local time.
 Warnings on cigarette packaging are shown, as of 2018 old warning was replaced by "Because smoking, I suffered throat cancer" (Karena merokok, saya terkena kanker tenggorokan).
 Recent warnings also include 18+ signs and a quitline.

 In 2014, the Indonesian government halted the branding of cigarettes as "light", "mild", "ultra light", "extra mild", "low tar", "slim", "special", "full flavour" or "premium" on all smoking packages and has decided to place graphic images on the cigarette packs to show the adverse long-term effects of excessive smoking.
-However, cigarette brands as L.A.
-Lights, A Mild, Djarum Black Slim, Dunhill Filter, and Win Mild Premium, and many more already used some words above.
+However, this rule does not affect many cigarette brands such as L.A.
+Lights, A Mild, Djarum Black Slim, Dunhill Filter, and Win Mild Premium; that already used some words above.

 Malaysia

 In Malaysia, the displaying of cigarette packets in advertisements with a general warning on long-time smoking that came into effect in June 1976 has been banned since 1995.
 However, this has not stopped tobacco companies from advertising their products.
 There are also restrictions on tobacco advertising after the ban of displaying of cigarette packaging, print media advertising is restricted to only one page and advertising on television should not be more than 15 seconds.
 They have found ways to continue to build their brands by using brand names for a bistro and cybercafes such as Benson & Hedges Bistro and Sampoerna A International Cyberworld, for stationery, accessories, clothing like Dunhill, Marlboro Classics, Davidoff, Perilly's, Pall Mall, John Player Specials, Winfield and Winston.
 Tobacco companies also sponsor holiday tours like Mild Seven Seafarers Club, Peter Stuyvesant Travel and Tours, Kent Holidays and Salem Holidays as well as concerts and entertainment events.
 All of these are indirect advertising strategies employed by tobacco companies.
 Tobacco advertising continued without the display of cigarette packaging until January 2003, when the Malaysian federal government banned even such indirect advertising of tobacco brands, except in certain establishments licensed to sell tobacco products.
 Formula One Grand Prix and other sporting events are still allowed to use tobacco sponsorship.
 In 2009, Malaysian government halted the branding of cigarettes as "light" or "mild" on all smoking packages and has decided to place graphic images on the cigarette packs to show the adverse long-term effects of excessive smoking.